BlockXpressio/BlockXpress-Token/README.md

 ## ℹ️ Description

-The BlockXpress Token (BX) is an Ethereum-based ERC-20 token designed for various use cases, including enabling users to shop with cryptocurrency for digital goods and products in the BlockXpress ecosystem.
+The $BX token serves various functions, including reduced fees, access to premium features, and participation in our governance system.
+It's the backbone of the BlockXpress ecosystem.

 ## 🛠️ Getting Started